jazzl0ver/firecamp/catalog/telegraf/README.md

 The FireCamp Telegraf container is based on the [official Telegraf image](https://hub.docker.com/_/telegraf/).

-One Telegraf service will monitor one stateful service and send the metrics to AWS CloudWatch.
+One Telegraf service will monitor one stateful service and send the metrics to one of the supported destinaitons:
+AWS CloudWatch
+Opensearch

 For example, you create a Redis service named "myredis" and want to see the Redis metrics.
 You could create a Telegraf service for the redis service, view the redis metrics and create the dashboard on AWS CloudWatch.
 By default, FireCamp Telegraf collects the metrics every 60 seconds.
 If you want to change the collection interval, you could specify "-tel-collect-interval" when creating the service.

 You could limit the Telegraf service memory usage by setting the "max-memory" option when creates the service.